rugpanov/xkcd-pics-search/README.md

-# XKCD Pics Search
+# XKCD Comics Search

 This is a Go program that allows users to search for *XKCD* comics based on keywords from their transcripts.
-If the pics.json file doesn't exist, it will be fetched from the *XKCD* API and saved to disk.
+If the `xkcd.json` file doesn't exist, it will be fetched from the *XKCD* API and saved to disk.

 ## Usage